top of page

 I'VE ROWED BEFORE - DO I STILL NEED A TASTER ROW

 If you have rowed before, you are still welcome to try a taster.
 Please contact info@richmondbridgeboatclub.com to book.
 The learn to row session is £40 this includes 2 sessions.
+Refunded if you decide to join the club and take out an annual individual membership.

 G